grisuno/LazyOwn/COMMANDS.md

     None

 Workflow:
-    1. Extract parameters and set up paths.
+    1. Extract parameters and assign up paths.
     2. Check the reachability of the remote host.
     3. Prompt the user for an OU if not provided.
     4. Check if the users.txt file exists and read the list of users.